jeffscyberjournal/Troubles_Encountered_and_their_resolution/README.md

 - Single‑monitor reliance = complicates setup by, not just by cable swapping, but no spare monitor to test.
 - Symptom ≠ cause: validate with CMOS reset before assuming GPU failure.
 - GPU was fully functional despite the warnings unique to GPU failure.
 - Functional segregation: compute vs display GPUs.
-AMD R7 GPU now used as main display GPU.
+AMD R7 GPU now used as main display GPU, M6000 mainly cuda support.
 - Cable swapping might add wear to GPU sockets could eventually lead to concern.
 - Redundancy planning: Monitors for each work station bought with new cables.
 - Operational resilience: document full recovery process, symptoms,resolution approach, detailed list of bios previous configuration with back up on USB.